freeCodeCamp/learn-sql-by-building-a-student-database-part-2/TUTORIAL.md

 ### 20.1

-You are started with two `.csv` files with info about your computer science students.
-You should take a look at them.
-The top row in each file has titles, and the rest are values for those titles.
-You will be adding all that info to a PostgreSQL database.
-Log into the psql interactive terminal with `psql --username=freecodecamp --dbname=postgres` to get started.
+In Part 1 of this tutorial, you created a `students` database and then a script to insert information about your computer science students into it.
+Log into the psql interactive terminal with `psql --username=freecodecamp --dbname=postgres` to see if it's here.

 #### HINTS